Luk-kar/Afforestation-Tracker/README.md

 1. **State management and caching**

-    in [`Streamlit v1.37.1`](https://docs.streamlit.io/develop/api-reference/caching-and-state/st.session_state) is often unstable, making it hard to update UI elements consistently, especially with the the external server's API calls.
+    in [`Streamlit v1.37.1`](https://docs.streamlit.io/develop/api-reference/caching-and-state/st.session_state) is often unstable, making it hard to update UI elements consistently, especially with the external server's API calls.
 Bugs can occur silently, especially when UI or dynamic JavaScript elements don't show up.
 It's best to use these features sparingly.

 2. **Backend Engine Alternatives:**
     For apps needing heavy API use and detailed state management, try using Dash or Flask over Streamlit. [`Dash`](https://dash.plotly.com/) and [`Flask`](https://flask.palletsprojects.com/en/3.0.x/) handle complex tasks better.
 See the differences [here](https://www.datarevenue.com/en-blog/data-dashboarding-streamlit-vs-dash-vs-shiny-vs-voila).